nobbyfix/AzurLaneTools/Assets/README.md

 Since the CN client is not distributed through the Google Play Store, there is no obb file for it.
 Therefore you need the apk which contains all the files.
 You can simply download the apk from one of the many app distributors or, if you already have the app installed, it can be found on android in the folder `/data/app/com.bilibili.azurlane-1/` (Note: you need root permission to access this folder).

 ### 2. Download new updates from the game
+**Note: To prevent helping cheaters, two files needed for this part are missing.
+If you ask me nicely on Discord (nobbyfix#2338) i may provide them to you (usually only if you are an active wiki member).**

 All assets that are usually distributed through the in-app downloader can be downloaded by simply executing:
 ```
 ./main.py -c [CLIENT]